zamrokk/marketpulse/docs/src/frontend.md

       The page's right-hand corner refreshes and displays the winner of the poll and the application automatically pays the winning bets.

    1. Find your transaction `resolveResult` on the Etherlink Testnet explorer at `https://testnet.explorer.etherlink.com`.
-In the **Transaction details>Internal txns**, you should see, if you are a winner, the expected amount transferred to you by the smart contract.
+In the **Transaction details>Internal txns tab**, you should see, if you won something, the expected amount transferred to you from the smart contract address.